Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Reference methods

 \section{Reference methods}

-To the best of our knowledge, the task of predicting multiple steps of heart rate given IMU signals has only been attempted by \citep{xiao2011hr_multistep}, which used in their experiments a dataset not publicly available.
-In addition to using their model as a baseline, we also adapt a model designed for similar tasks (HAR) in order to benchmark our method.
+To the best of our knowledge, the task of predicting multiple steps of HR given IMU signals has only been attempted by \cite{xiao2011hr_multistep}, which used in their experiments a dataset not publicly available.
+In addition to using their model as a baseline, we also adapt a model \cite{ordonez2016convlstm} designed for similar tasks (HAR) in order to benchmark our method.
 In this section we describe each of these models, the task they were designed to address and the minor changes required to adapt the models for the task at hand.
 More recent architectures for the HAR task, such as~\cite{moya2018convolutional}, were not used as baselines because they were not designed for multi-step predictions over time series and, as such, would require significant changes.

-\textbf{FFNN \cite{xiao2011hr_multistep}} is the only model in the literature proposed for HR prediction from IMU sensor data.
-Nonetheless, this model was applied only to a dataset not publicly available comprising a single time series of one individual performing normal daily activities, for which some promising results were reported.
-FFNN is a feed-forward recursive architecture with skip connections using data from a wrist-worn triaxial accelerometer.
-The model used the average measurement of each sensor in a non-overlapping window of 30s.
-As the architecture details were not reported we set the layer size to 16 and ReLU as the activation function for each layer based on random search optimization.
+\textbf{FFNN \cite{xiao2011hr_multistep}} is a feed-forward recursive architecture with skip connections using data from a wrist-worn 3-axial accelerometer.
+The model uses the average measurement of each sensor in a non-overlapping window of 30s.
+As the architecture details were not reported, we set the layer size to 16 and ReLU as the activation function for each layer based on random search optimization.
 We adapted their architecture, using a time window of $\tau_{\text{TS}}=4$s, to make it more comparable to our method (testing with $\tau_{\text{TS}} = 30$s as in the original work yielded worse results).
-We also used the Adam optimization algorithm for network weight optimization, instead of the genetic algorithms used in that study.
-Figure~\ref{fig:FFNN} illustrates the architecture.
+We train the network using Adam, instead of the genetic algorithms used in that study.